williamtong/battery_lifetime/README.md

 3. Maximum Internal Resistance.
 4. Cycle Duration (Time).

+Per the authors, the batteries were sourced from the [A123Systems](./images/battery_spec_sheet.pdf).
 Each battery received a different charging protocol (waveform).
 We featurized this by converting the charge/discharge current (CC) or voltage (CV) to their respective Power Spectral Density (PSD).

 ## Models
 Due to the small size of our dataset (132 batteries total), using deep learning or neural network models was not practical.
 Instead, we focused on two decision-tree-based models: **Random Forest Model (RFM)** and **Gradient Boosting Model (GBM)**.
 Although GBM is generally considered superior, RFM yielded better results in our case.